Category:

 Getty Images

-In April of 1968, the band performed in the "Wake for Martin Luther King Jr." concert that was held in New York City following his assassination.
-They appeared along with artists including Jimi Hendrix, Joni Mitchell, and Buddy Guy.
-In July of 1968, Joplin and the group made their first television appearance on the ABC show "This Morning."
-By the end of the year, Joplin had become the central figure of the band, and they had started calling themselves Janis Joplin and Big Brother and the Holding Company to reflect her significance.
-She left that group in the beginning of 1969 and formed a new group called Kozmic Blues Band, but the band's membership was fluid with the exception of her.
-She performed at the Woodstock Music Festival in August of 1969, and it was obvious she was heavily intoxicated and even struggling on stage.
-The next month, she released her debut studio album "I Got Dem Ol' Kozmic Blues Again Mama!" under the Kozmic Blues Band's name.
+In April 1968, the band performed at the "Wake for Martin Luther King Jr." concert that was held in New York City following his assassination.
+They appeared along with artists such as Jimi Hendrix, Joni Mitchell, and Buddy Guy.
+In July 1968, Joplin and the group made their first television appearance on the ABC show "This Morning."
+By the end of the year, Janis had become the central figure of the band, and they had started calling themselves Janis Joplin and Big Brother and the Holding Company to reflect her significance.
+She left that group at the beginning of 1969 and formed a new group called Kozmic Blues Band, but the band's membership was fluid with the exception of her.
+She performed at the Woodstock Music Festival in August 1969, and it was obvious she was heavily intoxicated and even struggling on stage.
+The next month, she released her debut studio album, "I Got Dem Ol' Kozmic Blues Again Mama!," under the Kozmic Blues Band's name.
 The album was a commercial and critical hit.
-It was certified gold less than three months after its release and peaked at no. 5 on the Billboard album charts.
+It was certified Gold less than three months after its release and peaked at #5 on the Billboard album charts.

 After the release of the album, Joplin embarked on an international tour.
 When she returned to the US, she resumed her heroin addiction and formed a band called Full Tilt Boogie with Canadian rock singer Ronnie Hawkins.
 She spent the summer of 1970 touring with her new group and was met with much success among crowds.